-The report assessed joint decision-making in marriage on issues including major household purchases (52% of relationships), purchases of daily household needs (41% of relationships) and visits to the woman's family or relatives (54% of relationships).
+The report assessed joint decision-making in marriage on issues including major household purchases (52 percent of relationships), purchases of daily household needs (41 percent of relationships) and visits to the woman's family or relatives (54 percent of relationships).
 This data was provided by women.
 Men were asked who should be making these decisions.
-Whilst 60% and 64% of men stated that major household purchases and decisions to visit the wife's relatives should be made together (results which are higher than those given by the women who reported on actual decision-making rather than the ideal situation), men felt they should be the main decision-makers in 19-29% of cases compared with the women's perspective that men are the main decision-makers in 18-24% of cases.
+Whilst 60 percent and 64 percent of men stated that major household purchases and decisions to visit the wife's relatives should be made together (results which are higher than those given by the women who reported on actual decision-making rather than the ideal situation), men felt they should be the main decision-makers in 19-29 percent of cases compared with the women's perspective that men are the main decision-makers in 18-24 percent of cases.